Motivation

 Let’s say the binary is called linuxbinary.

-Creating a Dockerfile is simple, just create a file called Dockerfile and fill it in with:
+Creating a Dockerfile is simple, just create a file named Dockerfile and fill it with:

 FROM alpine:3.14